pandoc-ext/fonts-and-alignment/README.md

 [<inline-text>]{.<class-name>}
 ```

-For example to change the font weight for some inline text into bold we do:
+For example to change the font weight for some inline text into bold you would do:

 ```markdown
 [My bold text]{.bold}